“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 3. Demonstrate Content Effectiveness

-Content creation is a big part of social media marketing, but just saying you created posts won’t cut it.
+Content creation skills are a big part of social media marketing, but just saying you created posts won’t cut it.
 Show the results.
 Instead of:

 “Posted social media content for a brand.”